Bristol-Myers Squibb

 Acquisition in 2012

-Inhibitex develops antibody based products to prevent and treat bacterial and fungal infections.
-The company is focused on the development of small molecule antiviral compounds, and in particular, therapies to treat shingles and chronic hepatitis C infections.
+Inhibitex specializes in the development of antibody-based products aimed at preventing and treating bacterial and fungal infections.
+The company emphasizes the creation of small molecule antiviral compounds, with a particular focus on therapies for shingles, also known as herpes zoster, and chronic hepatitis C infections.

 Amira Pharmaceuticals